samarawickrama/COVID-19/README.md

 ## Adopt the Framework

 This framework is developed using Jupyter notebook and Python libraries.
 Users can install Jupyter notebook easily by installing [Anaconda](https://docs.anaconda.com/anaconda/install/).
 Any platform which supports Jupyter notebook can be used (e.g., AWS Sagemaker).
-The Jupyter notebook project is available in Github.
+The Jupyter notebook project is available in here.

 ## Datasets